 |Surgical Residency Program||Dr. John Geibel|

 |Yale Center for Clinical Investigation (YCCI) Scholars Program||Dr. Eugene Shapiro|

 |Yale Center for Medical Informatics||Dr. Perry Miller|

 Potential applicants must contact the Director of the MHS program in the department or program they are applying to before submitting an application.
-Application deadlines in 2012 are February 15, 2012 and August 15, 2012.
-Beginning in 2013, applications from departments and programs above will be accepted yearly only on February 15th.
+Applications from departments and programs above will be accepted yearly only on February 15th.
 Requirements for the MHS degree are listed below:

 a.
 A full-length original thesis of approximately 50-60 page in length and reviewed and approved by a three person Thesis Committee.